 Step 11.
 Prepare to dress the part.

-Your first party as a to-be-wed couple deserves special outfits!
+Your first party as a to-be-wed couple deserves special outfits.
 As you shop for something new (or raid your closet), keep the party setting and venue in mind.
 For the bride-to-be, aside from the obvious (don't wear a long, beaded evening gown to a casual backyard bash), select something that won't outdo your wedding look but is special enough that you'll still stand out from your guests.
 A sundress will work for an outdoor affair, or for a fancier fete, a cocktail dress is a safe bet.
 And for the groom-to-be, while you don't have to don a suit and tie (and certainly not a tux)—unless the venue calls for it—you should match your partner's level of formality.
 Also remember the many other parties you'll have to get dressed for ahead, from the bridal shower to the rehearsal dinner.
 With those in mind, now might be the perfect time to sign up for a special program.
 Rent the Runway offers a styling package for all your pre-wedding events—score designer outfits below retail price (plus fashion consultations) through their Wedding Concierge Service.

 Not sure where to begin with your wedding planning?
 Take our Style Quiz and we'll pull together a custom wedding vision and vendors to match, just for you.
 After that, create a free, personalized wedding website to keep your guests informed (and excited!) about your plans, and a time-saving Guest List Manager to organize your attendees.
 Even better?
 You can sync your Guest List Manager and wedding website to update everything at once.